 Explore the farmers market

 Not all foods are equal when it comes to nutrients.
 The fresher your produce is, the more nutrition it offers.
 Your local farmers market is a great place to shop for fresh produce at a reasonable price.
 Whether it’s just a roadside stand or a gathering place for local producers, these farmers markets will help you build a better diet.
 Find local farmers markets in the United States by searching the National Farmers Market Directory.
 Some of the benefits of buying local include:

 - The food is as fresh as you’ll find anywhere.
 Most produce is brought to market within hours of being picked.

-- You’re getting nutrition to the max.
-Eating food grown close to home and recently harvested has many health benefits.
+- Eating food grown close to home and recently harvested has many health benefits, including increased nutrients.

-- Local farmers grow seasonal foods, which tend to be less expensive and are fun to cook with.
+- Local farmers grow seasonal foods, which tend to be less expensive and allow you to cook seasonal dishes.

-- You get to speak with food experts — the farmers — who can teach you how to use the produce, grow your own food or share some great recipes.
+- Farmers — your food experts — can teach you how to use the produce, grow your own food or share some great recipes.

 Check out the commissary

-Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average savings of more than 30 percent.
+Another great resource for eating healthy on a budget is the military commissary, which sells groceries and household goods at an average of 30% less than other markets and stores.
 Before your grocery run, visit the commissary website, a great network of information where you can:

 - Snag simple, healthy recipes for your meal planning or last-minute meal ideas.
 Narrow your recipe search by selecting Dietitian Approved under the Browse Recipes section.

 - Review the Savings Aisle to see what’s on sale for the week and preview the promotional prices before making your shopping list.

-- 5 or more servings of fruit and vegetables.
+- Enjoy five or more servings of fruit and vegetables.
 The Mayo Clinic recommends the 1-2-3 approach — one serving of fruits or vegetables at breakfast, two servings at lunch and three servings as part of dinner or snacks throughout the day.
-Center your meals and snacks at home using fruits and vegetables, and teach kids how to make healthy foods.
+Center your meals and snacks at home around fruits and vegetables, and teach children how to make healthy foods.

 As a service member — or part of the military family — you need the right fuel to stay energized.
 Eating well allows you to perform your job to the best of your ability.
 These suggestions can get you started on a path to good nutrition and good health.